EthenDcosta5/Analysis-of-Amazon-Sales---SQL/README.md

 ## Usage

-1. **Set Up Your Database:** Ensure your database includes the relevant tables (`products` and `reviews`) with the necessary columns.
+1. **Set Up Your Database:** Ensure your database includes the relevant tables with the necessary columns.

-2. **Run Queries:** Execute these queries in your SQL environment to analyze your data.
+2. **Run Queries:** Execute these queries(refer project.sql) in your SQL environment to analyze your data.
 Adjust table and column names as needed to match your database schema.

 3. **Review Results:** Use the results from these queries to gain insights into product pricing, discounts, and review content.